alfredxtan/AI6128-Urban-Computing/Smartphone-based Indoor Localization/README.md

 #Acknowledgements
 The codes here are adapted from https://github.com/location-competition/indoor-location-competition-20

-The codes for VGG (bonus task) can be found on one of the [https://github.com/Sherlock-Watson/indoor-navigation-VGG?tab=readme-ov-file](team member's GitHub).
+The codes for VGG (bonus task) can be found on one of the [team member's GitHub](https://github.com/Sherlock-Watson/indoor-navigation-VGG?tab=readme-ov-file).